Read my inital post on this How They Voted app

-Since getting the inital version of the How They Voted app published last week I've asked a couple of people to have a look at it and give me some feedback.
+I published the initial version of the How They Voted app last week.
+Since then I have asked a couple of people to have a look at it and give me some feedback.
 The response has been pretty good.
 So I'm ready to go forward with developing the app further and building a community around it.

-Some of the ideas I have at the moment are:
+Some of the ideas I have to develop this are:

 Tagging and categorising of bills, motions and debates.